magnuen2k/pg6301-8034/README.md

 ## Structure
 1. Client:
     * The file structure on the client is very simple.
-All React components are in the `components` directory.
-Custom hooks in `hooks`.
-Http functions in `api`.
+All React components are in the `components` directory, custom hooks in `hooks`, http functions in `api` and React context in `contexts`.
 2. Server:
     * Very simple and easy to understand.
 All storing of data and database service functions are in the `db` directory.
 Every route is in the `routes` directory, and all controllers are in the `controllers` directory.